pa-innovation/ha-doppler/README.md

 rainbow move more slowly.

 -Day/Night/Both
-Determines whther the rainbow is active according to the lightsensor.
+Determines whether the rainbow is active according to the lightsensor.
 Day makes the rainbow active when the lightsensor sees daylight.
 Night makes the rainbow active when the lightsensor detects night.
 Both makes the rainbow always active.
 Note that the rainbow will be at the day or